jasonkuhrt/graffle/website/content/guides/methods/raw.md

 Raw methods allow you to work directly with GraphQL queries and data types.
 They have [`...OrThrow`](#orthrow) variants like other methods.
 They force you to use the [envelope](#envelope), however your configuration for [error channels](#errors) is still honoured.

-> Aside: These methods are approximately what `graphql-request` was before it turned into Graffle.
+> Aside: These methods are approximately what `graffle` was before it turned into Graffle.

 ## DocumentNode Document